AMWA-TV/bcp-template/README.md

 ### What does it do?

-- It provides a template for AMWA NMOS Interface Specifcations.
+- It provides a template for AMWA NMOS Best Current Practice (BCP) Specifications.

 ### Why does it matter?